Skip to content

 Summer of 2023 also saw technology upgrades to many classrooms on all five campuses.
 The Learning Technologies team listened to feedback from faculty and students about some of the challenges in the pilot, including installing additional and higher-quality microphones and interactive monitors.

 During the 2023-24 school year, each semester, there have been approximately 150 F2F+ classes offered.
 We are looking forward to pulling success rate data at the conclusion of the academic year, with the hypothesis that success rates in F2F+ classes will surpass those in other modalities (which are predominantly in-person), given the increased access and flexibility afforded by the F2F+ modality.
-And the CTLI is looking forward to supporting faculty as they continue to design new F2F+ courses – there are still spaces open in our Summer 2024 professional development opportunity (see below for details and to apply).
+And the CTLI is looking forward to supporting faculty as they continue to design new F2F+ courses.

 Summer and Fall 2024 – Syllabus Templates Available